allisnulll/dotfiles/README.md

 # .dotfiles
-These are the dotfiles stowed in my personal laptop.
+These are the dotfiles stowed on my personal laptop.

 ---
 I am running [Hyprland](https://hyprland.org/) on Arch Linux along with the following technologies: